Argaadya/Intro-to-Genetic-Algorithm/quiz.md

 Hello, congratulations and thank you for taking part in this Internal Training on Genetic Algorithm.
 To test your abilities, let's do the quiz.
 ___

-1. Which one is not an optimization problem?:
+1. Which one is not an optimization problem?
    - [ ] Finding the shortest path
    - [ ] Forecasting future demand
    - [ ] Maximize profit